 After an injection of local anaesthetic, a fine tube (catheter) is put into the artery in the groin.
-The tube is carefully passed into the coronary arteries.
-A series of pictures are taken using x-rays and x-ray dye.
-If any narrowing or blockages are found, then a tube with a tiny wire is passed down the affected artery so that a sausage shaped balloon can be passed over it and into the part that is narrowed or blocked.
+The tube is carefully passed into the affected part of the artery using x-rays.
+A tiny wire is passed down the artery so that a sausage shaped balloon can be passed over it and into the part that is narrowed or blocked.